gyansu75/CODSOFT/IRIS.md

  - **Iris-versicolor** - 9
  - **Iris-virginica** - 11

-  **Note** : These are actual results as their were no predictions due to 100% accuracy achieved by the model.
+  **Note** : These are actual results as there were no predictions due to 100% accuracy achieved by the model.

 ---